Diversity in the Geosciences Community

 The geosciences have an important service function, and the ability of GSA to serve will be enhanced through the active, engaged participation of a diverse membership.
 A diverse membership will also establish an environment that is more inviting to potential new GSA members, enhancing the Society’s growth and potential for advancement.

-Another benefit of a diverse workforce is in achieving more complete societal support for Earth sciences.
-As more groups in society become more engaged in the Earth sciences, and as their knowledge and appreciation increases, a likelihood exists that the Earth sciences will be more strongly supported and that citizens will make better choices regarding Earth issues.
+Another benefit of a diverse workforce is in achieving more complete societal support for earth sciences.
+As more groups in society become more engaged in the earth sciences, and as their knowledge and appreciation increases, the earth sciences will likely receive stronger support leading citizens to make better choices regarding Earth issues.

-This GSA Position Statement on diversity addresses GSA staff and the membership; headquarters activities, meetings, and special functions; and the role of GSA and its members in their larger communities.
-In this latter regard, the statement challenges the membership and all GSA units to deal with the complexity of issues related to diversity in their home institutions, whether they are academic, governmental, non-profit, or industry.
+This GSA Position Statement on diversity addresses GSA staff and membership; headquarters activities, meetings, and special functions; and the role of GSA and its members in their larger communities.
+In addition, this non-discrimination policy applies to all participants in GSA programs, partners, contractors, vendors and other contractual groups that do business with GSA.
+Furthermore the statement challenges the membership and all GSA units to deal with the complexity of issues related to diversity in their home institutions, whether they are academic, governmental, non‐profit, or industry.
+In this latter regard, the statement challenges the membership and all GSA units to deal with the complexity of issues related to diversity in their home institutions, whether they are academic, governmental, non‐profit, or industry.